 With a longer flowering season than most types of roses, climbing roses can provide your garden with a pretty screening option.
 However they will become sparse during the winter months when their foliage drops.
 Growing two to four metres tall, floribunda and hybrid tea varieties have large or clustered flowers and prosper in medium to hardy conditions.

 Climbers grow vertically in your garden so dense varieties can be trained to become an effective screen with some support, attention and care.
-Star jasmine (Trachelospermum jasminoides) flower early spring and then throughout the summer months with very fragrant white star-shaped flowers.
+Star jasmine (Trachelospermum jasminoides) flowers in early spring and then throughout the summer months with very fragrant white star-shaped flowers.

 Suitable for growth all over Australia, the Hardenbergia is a purple, pink or white flowering native creeper that likes sunny or semi-shaded positions.
 Being an evergreen climber, it can grow up to six metres and features an abundant amount of pea-like flowers.

-Take a look at our great range of screening plants.
+Take a look at our great range of plants to help you get started.

 Asbestos, lead-based paints and copper chromium arsenic (CCA) treated timber are health hazards you need to look out for when renovating older homes.
 These substances can easily be disturbed when renovating and exposure to them can cause a range of life-threatening diseases and conditions including cancer.
 For information on the dangers of asbestos, lead-based paint and CCA treated timber and tips for dealing with these materials contact your local council's Environmental Health Officer or visit our Health & Safety page.